You are invited to experience the fascinating underworld of desert soils.

 Our “Desert Underground” program shares the story of our hidden soil magicians that work together to physically connect all the plants in the landscape in order to share food, moisture, and information while capturing and storing carbon underground.

 This critical partnership between desert microbes, plants, and soils silently protects the desert’s potential for carbon sequestration and storage, our air quality, our health, our economy, our landscape, our ecotourism, our property values, and our quality of life – if the soil is left intact and alive.

 The Desert Underground

 Book by Robin Kobaly

-We have several ways for you to tour this fascinating underworld, including an upcoming special art exhibit, an engaging book with original art to depict the surprising happenings in desert soils, our lecture series, and a documentary film that is currently under production.
+We have several ways for you to tour this fascinating underworld, including an upcoming special art exhibit, an engaging book with original art to depict the surprising happenings in desert soils, our lecture series, and a documentary film that is currently under development.

 The Desert Underground Exhibit

 We periodically present our “Desert Underground” program as a special walk-through exhibit that showcases dozens of display panels of original art and graphics that lead you on a virtual tour of the desert’s amazingly alive soils, and will include some hands-on displays.
 This exhibit is featured at the 2019 Joshua Tree National Park Art Exposition on September 14 and 15, 2019, from 10 am to 4 pm in the pavilion tent at the 29 Palms Inn in Twentynine Palms, CA.